IOxCyber/Hash4Bash/BashTips&Tricks.md

   - Number will show on screen.
  6. Positional Parameter ($0) return the name of the shell or shell script if used within script.
 [Positional Parameters: Starts from $1, $2, $3....$N]
  7. Bash expression: Combination of operators, features, or values used to form a bash conditional statement.
 Conditional expression could be binary or unary expression which involves numeric, string or any commands whose return status is zero when success.
  8. If calling from any Unix shell, and the *parameter has spaces* , then you need to quote it.
-You should also quote every variable used within the function/script.
+You should also quote every variable used within the function/script.\
+ 9. In bash, prefer [[ over [.
+It's more powerful and less likely to act in unexpected ways.
+For arithmetic operations (numbers), prefer (( over [[. (( is an arithmetic operation while [[ is used for strings.
+10.

 [^1]: This operator shifts the bits of the left operand to right by number of times specified by right operand. eg. a>>1